 Dr Diarmaid Kelliher

-- Research Associate (School of Geographical and Earth Sciences)
+- British Academy Postdoctoral Fellow (School of Geographical & Earth Sciences)

-I am a postdoctoral reseach associate, funded by the Urban Studies Foundation, a position I took up in October 2017.
+Since January 2020, I have been working on a British Academy Postdoctoral Fellowship project on the spatial politics of the picket line.
+From October 2017-December 2019, I was a postdoctoral fellow funded by the Urban Studies Foundation.
 Before this I had two short research assistant/associate jobs at Glasgow working with Dr David Featherstone on an oral history and public engagement project on London and the 1984-5 miners' strike, and Professor Andrew Cumbers on policy workshops around municipal public energy companies.
 Dr Featherstone and Professor Cumbers supervised my PhD at Glasgow from 2013-17, which was titled 'Solidarity, class and labour agency: mapping networks of support between London and the coalfields during the 1984-5 miners' strike'.
 I studied for a BA in modern history and politics at Oxford, then an MA in contemporary history and politics at Birkbeck.
 In between these degrees, and sometimes during, I mostly worked in libraries.

-I am a member of the team at the Raphael Samuel History Centre, and recently joined the committee of the Scottish Labour History Society.
+I am a member of the team at the Raphael Samuel History Centre, and committee member of the Scottish Labour History Society.

 British Academy Postdoctoral Fellowship, January 2020-December 2022. £370,000.
 'The spatial politics of the picket line: Labour agency and intersectionality, Britain 1966-1998'.

 I am particularly interested in supervising projects on the political left, trade unions, social movements, class and intersections, and solidarity in twentieth-century Britain; especially from a historical geography approach, using archival and/or oral history methodologies.